 No, what we need is something that’s integrated into our daily routine almost like brushing your teeth.
 It’s something you would do almost every day, maybe just before hopping in the shower.
 Spit on a piece of paper.
 That’s it.

 That’s the intent of several pharmaceutical companies: to produce cheap, rapid POC (point of care) Coronavirus tests that you can do at home with a result in as little as 15 minutes.
 Two companies have taken the lead in the realm of rapid, minimally invasive COVID-19 antigens testing: Quidel and BD.
 Their tests are almost as simple as a home pregnancy test except that you spit into a cup or on a specially treated testing strip.
 No needles, no swab tickling your sinuses.

 Unlike a Coronavirus vaccine, this technology is already here, costing as little as $5 per test.

 But haven’t these tests proved to be inaccurate?
 Indeed they have and by as much as one in five (20%), mostly delivering false positives.
 But that’s the point of a serial testing regimen.
 One test may have a 20% error rate.
-Recalling my high school Probability and Statistics class, two tests with a 20% error rate but which agree will have an error probability of just 4% (20% of 20%).
+Recalling my high school Probability and Statistics class, two tests with a 20% error rate taken on adjacent days which agree will have an error probability of just 4% (20% of 20%).
 Three tests: 0.8%, Four tests: 0.16%, etc. A week’s worth of rapid-testing would be absolutely determinate of whether or not you’re infected.
 Hell, it’s the same procedure they’re supposed to be using at the White House.